- Things to Do

 We welcome you to explore, immerse, experience, and discover what the Fox Cities will inspire in you – to find your original while exploring ours – in a region where originality runs deep.

-Our certified originals are the perfect place to start on your very first visit to the Fox Cities and will become your favorite activities to return to again and again on every trip back to the Greater Appleton area!
+The Fox Cities Originals are the perfect places to start on your very first visit to the Fox Cities and will become your favorite activities to return to again and again on every trip back to the Greater Appleton area!

 Plan your visit around the free original music festival that takes over a full mile of downtown Appleton’s College Avenue for four days every year.
 Mile of Music hosts 200 up-and-coming artists performing live, 100% original music for a total of over 900 incredible shows.
 Experience unique, beautiful venues like the Outer Edge, Lawrence Memorial Chapel, Jones Park Stage, and Gibson Music Hall with performers from the Fox Cities and across the United States.
 Did we mention it’s all for free?